gilbarbara/logos/README.md

 Front-End Logos
 ====================

-A collection of popular technologies in SVG / Vector
+A collection of popular logos in SVG / Vector

 ## Angular
 ![angular](angular-logo.svg)